Monitoring programme FAQs

 How does Mastercard calculate the rate for ECP?

 Mastercard counts the total number of chargebacks raised within one month and divides it by the total number of payments captured in the prior month.
 For example, chargebacks reported in February are divided by the total number of sales captured in January.
-The date the disputed payments were captured doesn’t factor into this equation.
-You qualify if you who meet or exceed 100 chargebacks and a chargeback-to-sales count ratio of 1% in a reporting month.
+The date on which the disputed payments were captured doesn't factor into this equation.
+You qualify if you meet or exceed 100 chargebacks and a chargeback-to-sales count ratio of 1% in a reporting month.

 How can I estimate my chargeback rate?